mth/yeti/doc/reference.rst

     Items       = HashItem ("," HashItem)* / ListItem ("," ListItem)*;
     ListItem    = Expression SP ("\.\." !OpChar Expression)?
 SP;
     HashItem    = Expression Colon Expression SP;

+List and and hash map literals are both enclosed in square brackets.
+The difference is that hash map items have the key expression and colon prepended to the value expression, while list items have only value expressions.
+Empty hash map constructor is written as ``[:]`` to differentiate it from the empty list literal (``[]``).

+Value expression types of all items are unified, resulting in single *value-type*.
+Hash map literals also unify all items key expression types, resulting in single *key-type*.
+The type of the list literal itself is *list<value-type>*, and the type of the hash map literal is *hash<key-type, value-type>*.

+List literals can contain value ranges, where minimal and maximum value in the range are separated by two consecutive dots (`..`).
+The items corresponding to the range are created lazily when the list is traversed by incrementing the minimum value as long as it doesn't exceed the maximum value.
+The bounds and item types for a list containing range are always *number* (which means that the *value-type* is also a *number*).

 Structure literal
 --------------------